kstenerud/safe-encoding/safe16-specification.md

 Whitespace
 ----------

-An encoded stream may contain whitespace as needed by the medium it will be transferred across.
-For example, some mediums may have a maximum line length, or require indentation.
+An encoded stream may contain whitespace at any point.

-For human input, it may be helpful to break up long sequences into shorter chunks using whitespace to make the sequence easier to input without losing your place.

-It is up to the encoder or human to decide when and how whitespace will occur.
-Whitespace may occur at any point in the data stream.
 A decoder must accept and discard all whitespace characters while processing the stream.

 For the purposes of this spec, only the following characters qualify as whitespace: